image-source-control/image-source-control/readme.txt

 * show image source directly in the image (not working with all images and themes)
 * include a list with all images and their sources of the current page/post
 * include a list with all images and their sources with all images or only those included in posts
-* attach lists to automatically or using shortcodes or template functions
+* attach lists be the content automatically or using shortcodes or template functions
 * display image sources on archive pages

 **Backend Features**